 In addition to soil regeneration, there are small ways that you can make a big difference for the environment regarding food consumption in your everyday life:

 - Eat Local, In-season Foods

 - Refuse Single-use Plastics When Ordering Takeout

-- Buy Items Like Spices and Legumes in Bulk
+- Buy Items in Bulk When Possible

 Research other ways to take action at the Food and Agriculture of the United Nations website.